AngleSaxonJute/AngleSaxonJute.github.io/_posts/2023-05-15-ai-regulation-in-the-european-union-safeguarding-fundamental-rights-and-promoting-trustworthy-ai.markdown

 Experts have raised concerns about the definition of AI systems, the risk-based approach, enforcement mechanisms, and coordination between authorities.
 There are calls for clearer definitions, better allocation of responsibility, enhanced enforcement structures, and the inclusion of individual enforcement rights.
 The need for democratic oversight and impact assessments on individuals and society is also emphasized.

-The legislative process for the proposed AI act is underway, with the European Parliament and the Council of the EU reviewing and discussing the draft.
+The legislative process for the proposed AI act is underway, with the European Parliament and the EU Council reviewing and discussing the draft.
 Stakeholders' feedback and input are being considered to refine the act and address its potential shortcomings.

 In conclusion, the EU recognises the potential benefits of AI while acknowledging the risks it poses to fundamental rights and user safety.
 The proposed AI act represents a significant step toward establishing a harmonised regulatory framework that safeguards fundamental rights, ensures safety, and promotes trustworthy AI systems.
 As the EU continues its efforts to shape AI regulation, it must strike a balance between innovation and protection to foster public trust and realise the full potential of AI technologies in a responsible and ethical manner.

+---
 ### Key takeaway points:

 1. AI technologies offer economic and societal benefits across various sectors, but they also raise concerns about fundamental rights and user safety.
 2. The EU is committed to developing a "human-centric" approach to AI regulation, aligning with EU values and principles.
 3. The EU initially adopted a soft-law approach with non-binding guidelines but later shifted toward a legislative approach to regulate AI.
-4. The European Parliament and the Council of the EU have called for AI regulation and have issued resolutions urging EU action.
+4. The European Parliament and the EU Council have called for AI regulation and have issued resolutions urging EU action.
 5. The European Commission conducted a public consultation and published an Impact Assessment to inform the development of AI regulation.
 6. The proposed AI act aims to create a harmonised legal framework for the development, market placement, and use of trustworthy AI systems.
 7. The act categorises AI systems into different risk levels, with specific regulations for harmful AI practices and high-risk AI systems.